 Wonders of Solitude

-Sometimes it takes darkness and the sweet confinement of your aloneness to learn. –David Whyte “One wonders only when he is alone, and seeks the truth, ” said Einstein.
-The great thinker Goethe said that creative inspiration comes only when he is alone.
-Winnicott, one of my favorite psychologists, defines “the capacity to stay on his own” as a crucial indicator of child development.
+Sometimes it takes darkness and the sweet confinement of your aloneness to learn. –David Whyte “ One wonders only when he is alone, and seeks the truth,” said Einstein.
+The great thinker and ploymath Goethe, discovered that creative inspiration came only when he was alone.
+Winnicott, the pediatrician and psychologists, defines “the capacity to stay on his own” as a crucial indicator of child development.
 H.D.
 Thoreau, the notable American philosopher and nature lover proclaimed that he made his spiritual discoveries during his walks in nature.
-He wrote in Walden that being on his own in nature provided him
+He wrote in Walden that being on his own in nature provided

 Continue Reading